Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Fate Core (2013, Balsera/Hicks/Donoghue)

 Fate Core proves that heroic structure doesn’t require hit points at all.
-Its protagonists remain viable not because they have large health pools but because the rules control how failure accumulates and how recovery works.
-Characters absorb harm through Stress tracks (separate physical and mental boxes that get checked off), with Consequences rated Mild, Moderate, or Severe.
-These layered buffers must be filled before a character is Taken Out of a scene, and even then the outcome is negotiated rather than automatically deadly.
+Its protagonists remain viable because the rules control how failure accumulates and how recovery works.
+Characters absorb harm through Stress tracks with Consequences rated Mild, Moderate, or Severe.
+These buffers must be filled before a character is Taken Out of a scene, and even then the outcome is negotiated rather than automatically deadly.
+Recovery is built into the rhythm of play in Fate, it’s not rationed out as a reward.
+Stress clears between scenes, and Consequences heal on a predictable ladder.

 Fate Points are the system’s insurance against bad luck.
 Players spend them to reroll, add bonuses or achieve story advantages, making sure that competence can override bad luck.
 There is no built-in corruption, sanity erosion or death spiral tied to normal play.
 Dramatic failure generates the resources that fuel future success.
 Long-term campaigns feel resilient rather than fragile — by design, not by GM mercy.